Luke23-45/Painting-Application/README.md

-# Advanced Paint Project
+#  Paint Application

-A simple yet feature-rich paint application built using C++ and SDL2.
+A feature-rich paint application built using C++ and SDL2.
 This project allows users to draw freehand, lines, rectangles, and circles, with a variety of colors and brush sizes.
 It also includes features like undo, clear canvas, save and load functionality.

 ## Getting Started